 I once served a congregation that had a preschool attached to it that was administered by the church itself.
 Afternoons, I would often leave my office in order to spend time with the children; visiting them in the classrooms, the nursery, and on the playground.
 During fellowship after services many of them would seek me out.

-I’ve been spending more time with the children; visiting them in the classrooms, the nursery, and on the playground.
-During fellowship after services many of them seek me out.
-I think God is trying to tell me that I need to become more like the children in order to enter the kingdom, as it says in the gospel of Matthew.
-With all the cares of adult life I’ve been losing touch with what it’s like to be a child, unrestrained by the limitations we adults place on ourselves so that we no longer fully experience everything around us.
+I think God was trying to tell me that I needed to become more like the children in order to enter the kingdom, as it says in the gospel of Matthew.
+Burdened by many of the cares of adult life, I’d been losing touch with what it was like to be a child, unrestrained by the limitations we adults place on ourselves so that we no longer fully experience everything around us.

 I didn’t know exactly what it was.
 It didn’t matter.
 All I knew was that I was connected to something important, something larger than myself or anything here.
 I never even thought about it much.
-I took it for granted, being in touch with that thing.
+I took it for granted—being in touch with that thing.
 As a child I would also sometimes contemplate infinity.
 In my mind I’d go to the edge of the universe, imagine a brick wall and then place myself on the other side of it.
-I would keep doing that for as long as I could stand it and then be left breathless realizing the magnitude of what I had done.
+I would keep doing that for as long as I could before being left breathless as I tried to make sense of what I had just experienced.

 Oh, to be a child once more and again feel that sense of expansiveness and freedom; to not be troubled by the contradictions of reality or burdened by the cares of everyday life!
 I don’t recall when I stopped looking up at the snow or contemplating infinity.
 I’m grateful for the children for making me realize we don’t need to give all our attention and energy to the challenges of life.
 Those things will take care of themselves.